sponsian/mosaic-dev/README.md

 When a borrower closes their active Trove, this gas compensation is refunded: 200 MoUSD is burned from the gas pool's balance, and the corresponding 200 MoUSD debt on the Trove is cancelled.

-The purpose of the 200 MoUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH price.
+The purpose of the 200 MoUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current REEF price.

 ### Liquidation